A comprehensive guide to options trading & strategies

 Call options

-Call options give the holder the right, but not the obligation, to buy an underlying asset at a specified strike price before the option expires.
-These options are commonly used in bullish markets when investors expect the price of the underlying asset to rise.
-By purchasing a call option, investors can leverage their position to potentially profit from upward price movements without committing to buying the asset outright.
+Call options provide the holder with the right, but not the obligation, to purchase an underlying asset at a predetermined strike price before the option’s expiration date.
+These financial instruments are particularly appealing in bullish markets, where investors anticipate that the price of the underlying asset will increase.

 Put options